 - HBS New Energies are currently managing the design, supply and installation of 400 solar PV systems to ensure all new homes meet level 4 of CfSH.
 The install teams are responsible for all roofing, installation, electrical connection and system commissioning.
 Meanwhile, our back-office team are on hand for any technical support and to provide O&M handover.

-- Through our expertise and value engineered PV solutions, our design team has been able to identify and design solar panel systems for optimum performance across multiple house types.
-We ensured each new home achieved the required energy targets for code whilst delivering the best value for the client.
+- Through a value engineered approach, our design team has been able to identify and design the most cost-effective solar panel systems for the multiple house types being constructed.
+With a mix of on roof and ballasted flat roof systems installed we have ensured each new home achieves the required energy targets for code whilst delivering the best value for the client.

 - After the successful completion of phase 1, HBS New Energies went on to secure contracts for all remaining phases.
 The client impressed by our professional approach, technical support, value-engineering and efficient delivery.